The conference and events markets have always been lucrative for venues with the right location, facilities, prices and marketing approach.

 The fee for the CCVM is £1000, plus £100 per delegate, or £800, plus £80 per delegate for SEO members.
 (Free sign-up at www.seoevent.co.uk)

 Extra would be second class rail travel and accommodation as required, by arrangement.

 There is no VAT as the society has de-registered.

 To discuss dates and other details please call 01767 312986, or email [email protected]

 Society of Event Organisers.
 An organisation for corporate and association event organisers

 Copyright © All rights reserved.
 Reproduction in whole or part without written permission is strictly prohibited.
 While every effort is made to ensure the accuracy of the information provided, Society of Event Organisers, Event Organisers Update and its agents cannot accept responsibility for claims made.

-Web design and hosting by SG7 Web Solutions.
+Web design and hosting by SG7 Media Solutions.